 Please do not call the Munley Law office with questions regarding the Munley Law Scholarship.

 More About Your Submission – Please Read Carefully

 Once you have sent in a Submission, you may not change or edit the Submission.

-Submissions that do not include all required information and that do not strictly conform to all of the requirements set forth on this page will be considered void and disqualified, and will not be judged.
+Submissions that do not include all required information and that do not strictly conform to all the requirements set forth on this page will be considered void and disqualified and will not be judged.

 Munley Law is not responsible for an entrant’s failure to properly complete each step of the registration process nor do they have responsibility or liability for any Submission that is corrupted or otherwise non-functioning.